aws-observability/observability-best-practices/docs/en/guides/containers/oss/eks/self-managed-to-managed-oss.md

 kubectl apply -f https://github.com/cert-manager/cert-manager/releases/download/v1.15.3/cert-manager.yaml
 ```

-Next, we will grant permissions to Amazon EKS add-ons to install ADOT and then we will installing the ADOT Add-on :
+Next, we will grant permissions to Amazon EKS add-ons to install ADOT and then we will be installing the ADOT Add-on :

 ```
 kubectl apply -f https://amazon-eks.s3.amazonaws.com/docs/addons-otel-permissions.yaml